 In short, SEO content builds on your current lead-gen success – it doesn’t replace it.

-Writing SEO content explained
+Writing SEO content explained for contractors

 Creating SEO content is easy if you’ve got a framework to follow (which we do) or you’ve got an SEO expert to share their framework with you (which we will).

 Here’s how SEO website content can be written from scratch.